hauntsaninja/mypy_primer/README.md

 mypy_primer was inspired by Rust's [crater](https://github.com/rust-lang/crater) and the name was inspired by [black](https://github.com/psf/black).

-mypy_primer is currently used in the CI of pyright, mypy and typeshed, and has inspired similar tooling for other projects in the code quality ecosystem.
+mypy_primer is currently used in the CI of pyright, mypy, typeshed, numpy and has inspired similar tooling for other projects in the code quality ecosystem.

 ## Explanation